bright/new-www/src/pages/jobs/fullstack-developer-interest-in-blockchain.md

 * good localisation: Gdańsk Wrzeszcz with a parking space nearby
 * Bright Day once a month during which you can do non-project stuff
 * team retreats once a quarter, Birthday cakes and occasional surprises

 **In This Role You Will**

-* create high-quality Blockchain products
+* create high-quality web applications
 * participate in software code reviews
 * have a direct contact with clients
-* share knowledge about Blockchain (especially Substrate) with the rest of the team
+* share your knowledge and experience with the rest of the team
 * improve internal software development processes

 **What We Are Looking For**

-* at least 2 years of commercial programming experience with TypeScript/JavaScript
+* at least 3 years of commercial programming experience with TypeScript/JavaScript
 * an ability to understand the business requirements of projects
 * interest in Blockchain technologies
 * experience with development in Node.js